thoth-station/adviser/docs/source/sieves.rst

 Sieve pipeline unit type
 ------------------------

-The second pipeline unit type triggered after :ref:`pseudonym type pipeline units <pseudonyms>` is called ":class:`sieve <thoth.adviser.sieve.Sieve>`".
+The next pipeline unit type triggered after :ref:`pseudonym type pipeline units <pseudonyms>` is called ":class:`sieve <thoth.adviser.sieve.Sieve>`".
 The main purpose of this pipeline unit is to filter out (hence "sieve") packages that should not occur in the resulting stack.
 It's called on each and every